How to Begin: Writing When the Story Still Hurts

 Just Begin

-You don’t have to be ready.
+You do not have to be ready.

-You just have to start.
+You only have to begin.

 Continue the Conversation